Public key infrastructure (PKI)

 In a public key infrastructure, a public key server is a server that stores and make the public key available to the public.
 You can think of the keyserver as a phonebook where people: can look up...

-A trust model is a systems to establish the authenticity of the binding between a public key and its owner (ie process of verification and certificate signature) There is two type of trust model: ...
+A trust model is a system that establish the authenticity of the binding between a public key and its owner (ie process of verification and certificate signature).
+A central problem with the use of public...

 Trust model - Certificate authorities (CA) or Trusted Third party (TTP)